-You can get a free a VPN, but it will not be as robust and reliable as a paid version.
+You can get a free VPN, but it will not be as robust and reliable as a paid version.
 The whole point of using a VPN app on your smartphone is to protect a very important piece of hardware in your life.
 Don’t cheap out on security.
-Really, it’s not that expensive.
+Really, it was not that expensive.
 Sign up for a free trial version so you can try it out before you buy it.

 Our smartphones are small but mighty.
 They hold memories and secrets.
 Keep yours safe.